-Supun Kamburugamuwa Geoffrey Fox proposed a Big data programming toolkit named Twister2 [8] empowered with the dataflow programming model.
+Supun Kamburugamuwa Geoffrey Fox [8] proposed a Big data programming toolkit named Twister2 empowered with the dataflow programming model.
 It hides the underlying details of communication, synchronization, and Input and Output operations.
-It is purely designed based on an event-driven model for data processing which has been designed with clear functional layers of communication, resource scheduling, task execution, data abstractions and fault-tolerance mechanism.
-It is designed to handle different kind of applications including batch, stream, and Microservices.
+It is purely designed based on an event-driven model for data processing which has been embedded with communication, scheduling, and fault-tolerance mechanism.
+It has the ability to handle different kind of jobs namely batch jobs, stream processing, Message Passing Interface (MPI), and Microservices.